 Banking and Partnership Funds

 The funds of the Partnership will be placed in such investments and banking accounts as will be designated by the Partners.
 All withdrawals from these bank accounts will made by the duly authorized agent or agents of the Partners as agreed by unanimous consent of the Partners.
-Partnership funds will be held in the name of the Partnership and will not be commingled with those of any other person or entity

 Fiscal Year